 For more of my no-nonsense knock-downs of these silly rumors, like my Facebook Page.

 If you want a "quick start", skip down the page to "INJECTING PORK RIBS" etc...

 "What is Make it Meaty?
 Is it a rub? a marinade? a sauce?"

 It's none of those.
 Well, technically, it's a marinade, but not like any you've used before.
 It's a brine, too, but not in the way you probably are thinking.
 It's not "the same" as anything else on the market.
 There are no specific protein flavors like beef or pork--you can use it on any meat.
 Because of that, you make it your own...add broth, spices, extracts, soup bases, whatever you like.

 Well, I have no idea what that means to you.
 When my father invented this market, people needed a name for it, so a lot of them started calling his product "an injection".
 The trouble with this is that you can inject anything.
 It's not descriptive of the flavor, enhancers and other things in Make it Meaty.
 You can inject chicken broth into your BBQ, but it's not in the same classification of products.
 If you think Make it Meaty is just like some other product, I assure you, it's not.
 I spent a long time developing this product precisely NOT to be like anything else on the market.

 The short answer is, "as much as it takes".
 Not trying to be evasive, but it really depends on so many factors, I can't just say, "a pint", etc. It depends on your technique, the particular meat, and other factors.
-The goal is to get complete penetration into the meat, so...as much as you can.
+The goal is to get complete penetration into the meat, with an even distribution, so...as much as you can.
 If you're trying to save money, skimping on injection isn't a good way to save money.
 Buy in bulk if price is a concern...there are big discounts for larger quantities.